Home / Coffee Knowledge / What influence does tamping pressure have on the espresso?

 ANOVA

-The test statistic F is smaller than the critical F-value, thus the result is not significant.
-The actual P-value exceeds the specified error level of 5%.
+The test statistic F is smaller than the critical F-value, so no significant result was found.
+The actual P-value exceeds the predetermined error probability of 5%.
 Thus, no significant difference can be determined between the groups.

-The raw data and further information can be found in the Excel spreadsheet.
-If you have any further interesting insights, we'd love to hear the results.
+The raw data and further information can be found in the Excel Sheet.
+Should you be able to extract any further interesting insights, we look forward to the results.

-When analyzing the data, a linear correlation was found between the extraction time and the determined TDS values between the following data sets, which was determined using the Bravais-Pearson correlation coefficient:
+In the analysis of the data, a linear correlation between the extraction time and the determined TDS values was found between the following data sets, which was determined with the Bravais-Pearson correlation coefficient:

 where: |r|= 1 -> perfectly linear correlation